Alice Gormack, FA's Dietitian

-Take folic acid supplements
+Take a folic acid supplement

-If you become pregnant, your doctor will also give you a 150mcg/day iodine supplement while pregnant and breastfeeding.
+If you become pregnant, your doctor will also give you a 150mcg/day iodine supplement to take while pregnant and breastfeeding.
 You can choose between getting an 800mcg folic acid supplement and the Neurokare 150mcg iodine supplement on prescription from your doctor, or use ‘Elevit with Iodine’.

-Ensure your iron and selenium levels are up
+Ensure you have enough iron and selenium

 Women with low iron should make specific dietary changes, and take a combined iron and vitamin C supplement.

-Fertility Associates Dietician:
+Fertility Associates Dietitian:

 You're welcome to email Alice and ask her a question regarding your lifestyle and current dietary habits.
 She can be contacted on firstname.lastname@example.org